houdiniproject/houdini/docs/getting_started.md

 _Setting up the local database:_

-Run `rake db:setup` to run all the db tasks within one command.
+Run `bin/rails db:setup` to run all the db tasks within one command.
 This will create the dbs for each environment, load the `structure.sql`, run pending migrations and will also run the seed functionality.

 ---

 **Known problems**
-If you encounter `database doesnt exist in rake db create` after running both `rake db:setup` and `rake db:create`, you'll need to comment out the lines these lines at `pg_type_map.rb`
+If you encounter `database doesnt exist in bin/rails db create` after running both `bin/rails db:setup` and `bin/rails db:create`, you'll need to comment out the lines these lines at `pg_type_map.rb`

 ```ruby